Robert Aldrich: Lorimar: Twilight's Last Gleaming and The Choirboys

 Aldrich signed a two-picture deal with Lorimar Productions, a TV company which wanted to move into features.

 The first was Twilight's Last Gleaming (1977), an action thriller starring Lancaster.
 The second was a comedy, The Choirboys (1977), based on the best selling novel by Joseph Wambaugh, which Wambaugh disliked so much he sued to get his name taken off the film.

 Final films: The Frisco Kid and All the Marbles

 Aldrich's last movies were comedies: The Frisco Kid (1979), set in the West with Gene Wilder and Harrison Ford, and ...All the Marbles (1981), set in the world of female wrestling with Peter Falk.
 Neither was particularly popular.

 When the latter film came out, Aldrich said, "I'm 63 and I've had hits every ten years and I just hope I can function long enough to have one in the 90s."

 Personal life

 From his marriage to Harriet Foster (1941–1965), Aldrich had four children, all of whom work in the film business—Adell, William, Alida and Kelly.
-In 1966, after divorcing Harriet, he married fashion model Sibylle Siegfried.
+In 1966, after divorcing Foster, he married fashion model Sibylle Siegfried.